-The most common reason for slowness of a compiled JIT function is that compiling in nopython mode has failed and the Numba compiler has fallen back to object mode. object mode currently provides little to no speedup compared to regular Python interpretation, and its main point is to allow an internal optimization known as loop-lifting: this optimization will allow to compile inner loops in nopython mode regardless of what code surrounds those inner loops.
+object mode provides little to no speedup compared to regular Python interpretation, its main point is to allow an internal optimization known as loop-lifting.
+This optimization will allow compilation of inner loops in nopython mode regardless of what code surrounds those inner loops.
+The compilation of inner loops can still fallback to object mode if they use types or operations that nopython mode does not support.